- Agios Nikolaos

 Greece Travel Information

-Electrical current is 220 volts, 50Hz.
-A variety of plugs are in use including the European-style two-pin and the round three-pin.
+Electrical current is 230 volts and 50Hz.
+A variety of plugs are in use, including the European-style two-pin and the round three-pin.

 Greek is the national language, but English is widely spoken.

 Travellers don't need to worry about specific health risks when visiting Greece.
 Most health problems come from too much sun and too much food or alcohol, though there's also the risk of encountering sea urchins, jellyfish and mosquitoes.
 Medical facilities in major cities are excellent but some of the smaller islands are a long way from a decent hospital.
 Larger towns and resorts have English-speaking private doctors and the highly professional local pharmacies can usually deal with any minor complaint.
 Travellers should take along any necessary prescription medication.
 Food and water are safe, but those visiting for short periods should consider sticking to bottled water.
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

 A service charge is automatically added to most restaurant bills and an additional tip it not expected -- though always welcome.
 Rounding up the bill is sufficient for drinks at cafes; taxis, porters and cloakroom attendants will expect a tip.

 Though Greece is a safe destination, peak tourist season usually sees a spike in petty theft cases, especially in crowded areas.
 Visitors should conceal valuables or store them in hotel safes and watch out for pickpockets.
 Violent crime is rare but there have been incidents on some islands; visitors travelling alone should not accept lifts from strangers.